-Ochsner Allied Health Sciences Programs in Radiologic Technology and Respiratory Care are affiliated with Our Lady of Holy Cross College and share in the College's mission of dedication to teaching, research and service to the community.
+Ochsner Allied Health Sciences Program in Radiologic Technology is affiliated with Our Lady of Holy Cross College and share in the College's mission of dedication to teaching, research and service to the community.
 Read more about Allied Health

 The curricula in the natural sciences provide instruction in the discipline of biology with support from the areas of chemistry, earth science, mathematics, and physics which assist students in the development of competence in their chosen field.
 Read more about Biology

 The world of business is becoming increasingly complex, interactive, and internationalized.
 Through participation in our required business internship program, students will work hand-in-hand with business representatives in the field of their choice.
 The Accelerated Organizational Management Program is designed to serve the educational needs of the non-traditional learner age 23 and older.
 Read more about Business Administration